-The development of a business plan also allows the Company to ensure that maintaining capital at this level will enable it to seize business opportunities when they
+The development of a business plan also allows the Company to ensure that maintaining capital at this level will enable it to seize business opportunities when they arise.

-Every year, the test results are presented to the Board of Directors and can be used to quide Board members in their decision making.
+Every year, the test results are presented to the Board of Directors and can be used to guide Board members in their decision making.

-Under its provincial charter, the Company is governed by the AMF.
+Under its provincial charter, the Company is governed by the Autorité des marchés financiers (AMF).
 In addition, it must comply with the standards set by the regulatory authorities of the other provinces and territories in which it operates.
-In Quebec, insurance companies must comply with the guideline on capital adequacy requirements (CAR) issued by the AMF in order to provide a guarantee of their solvency.
+In Quebec, insurance companies must comply with the Capital Adequacy Requirements Guideline (CAR) issued by the AMF in order to provide a guarantee of their solvency.

-The Company's regulatory capital, which is determined in accordance with this guideline, constitutes its capital and differs from the equity disclosed in the Consolidated Balance Sheet.
+The Company's regulatory capital, which is determined in accordance with this guideline, comprises its capital and differs from the equity disclosed in the Consolidated Balance Sheet.
 It comprises two tiers:

-Tier 1 capital, which includes capital that is more permanent in nature than Tier 2 capital.
-It consists primarily of equity attributable to participating contract holders and the shareholder.

-Tier 2 capital is made up primarily of preferred shares.
+- (i) Tier 1 capital, which includes capital that is more permanent in nature than Tier 2 capital.
+It consists primarily of equity attributable to participating contract holders and the shareholder. - (ii) Tier 2 capital is made up primarily of preferred shares.